kmmitul/docker-swarm-using-ansible/README.md

 - ansible.cfg --> Ansible Configuration file
 - inventory --> Ansible Inventory file

-The Wildfly image is a custom image also created by me.
+The Wildfly image used in this project, is a custom image also created by me.
 Please check  https://github.com/kmmitul/Custom-Wildfly-Image